windownik/Default_Postgres_aiogram_bot/README.md

 Admin can start sending text, video, audio, messages for en/ru/all users.

-Admin can download all telegram id's by /users.
+Admin can download all telegram id's by command /users.

 Connection to postgresSQL.